 - Street stalls: Scattered throughout Central Park there are several food stands where you can buy hot dogs, waffles, ice cream, sandwiches and drinks.

 - Café Express: It is the cheap option of The Loeb Boathouse where they offer hamburgers, sandwiches and salads.
-It has a very pleasant garden where to eat when the weather is nice, although they also have a take-away service that allows you to enjoy your meal with a picnic in the park.
+It has a very nice garden where you can eat when the weather is nice, although they also have a take-away service that allows you to enjoy your meal with a picnic in the park.

 - Le Pain Quotidien: It is a simple cafeteria with affordable prices for lunch or snacks.
 They have a healthy menu, coffee, pastries and a delicious lemonade, which you can enjoy on their cozy terrace overlooking the park.
 They also have free WiFi.